sushant071996/House-Price-Prediction-Polynomial-Regression-/README.md

 ![](Figures/outputdrop.png)

-	Thus after removing indus and age the R-square value is some what same i.e 74% thus we can see that age and indus does not add any value.
+	Thus after removing indus and age the R-square value is some what same i.e 74%.
+	We can see that age and indus does not add any value.

 6)Model 3: OLS with LSTAT only

 ![](Figures/outputlstat.png)

-	Consider feature which is highly correlated with output variable i.e lstat We can see that lstat gives around 55% accuracy
+	Consider feature which is highly correlated with output variable i.e lstat.
+    	We can see that lstat gives around 55% accuracy

 ![](Figures/lstatOnly.png)